-- iFoster Online Resource Portal: iFoster is a national non-profit that bridges the gap between youth in the child welfare system and the external corporations, foundations and government agencies who have the resources to help them succeed. - o iFoster has built the largest online community of young people and organizations in foster care with currently over 45,000 members in all 50 states. - On behalf of the community, iFoster negotiates and collaborates with hundreds of partners who can provide the resources, coupons/discounts on goods and services, and opportunities that are central to foster care youth becoming successful, independent adults. - o Membership is free, but member type must be validated - o Sign up at www.ifoster.org or call iFoster 1-855-936-7837 - Fosterport Resource Portal: An online database launched in January 2017 that identifies and presents leading national experts, and cutting-edge programs and resources to support TAY in foster care.
-A one-stop, interactive website that connects professionals serving young people in foster care with the experts and resources they need to improve and expand their work. - TeenParent.net: A website for pregnant and parenting teens as well as caregivers of these youth (to provide caregivers the tools and information needed to better suit the needs of the foster youth in their care).
-Website has a tab with helpful information for dads as well. - Foster Care to Success: A website designed to help foster youth navigate their way through college.
-Foster Care to Success is the oldest and largest national nonprofit organization working solely with college bound foster youth.
-Website content includes scholarships, programs and job opportunities.
-Also accepts donations from donors who want to support foster youth in their educational goals.
+- iFoster Online Resource Portal: iFoster is a national non-profit that bridges the gap between youth in the child welfare system and the external corporations, foundations, and government agencies with the resources to help them succeed. - o iFoster has built the largest online community of young people and organizations in foster care, with over 45,000 members in all 50 states currently. - o On behalf of the community, iFoster negotiates and collaborates with hundreds of partners who can provide the resources, coupons/discounts on goods and services, and opportunities central to foster care youth becoming successful, independent adults. - o Membership is free, but member type must be validated - Fosterport Resource Portal: An online database launched in January 2017 that identifies and presents leading national experts, and cutting-edge programs and resources to support older youth in foster care.
+A one-stop, interactive website that connects professionals serving young people in foster care with the experts and resources they need to improve and expand their work. - TeenParent.net: A website for pregnant and parenting teens and caregivers of these youth (to provide caregivers the tools and information needed to better suit the needs of the foster youth in their care).
+The website has a tab with helpful information for dads as well. - Foster Care to Success: A website designed to help foster youth navigate their way through college.
+It is the oldest and largest national nonprofit organization working solely with college-bound foster youth.
+The website's content includes scholarships, programs, and job opportunities.
+It also accepts donations from donors who want to support foster youth in their educational goals.